Entropy675/CChess/README.md

 **Important: This project is deprecated and no longer actively maintained.
 I got bored and gave up before implementing checkmate.
 If anyone wants to do it i'll accept a pull request.**

-Please check out the new and improved version of the CChess engine, called [CChessV2](https://github.com/Entropy675/CChessV2).
-It includes a much better architecture for interplatform interfaces.

-Feel free to explore and contribute to the new repository for the latest updates and improvements.
-Thank you for your support!

 ---